pypa/packaging.python.org/source/specifications/source-distribution-format.rst

 Source distribution file format
 ===============================

-A .tar.gz source distribution (sdist) contains a single top-level directory called ``{name}-{version}`` (e.g. ``foo-1.0``), containing the source files of the package.
+A ``.tar.gz`` source distribution (sdist) contains a single top-level directory called ``{name}-{version}`` (e.g. ``foo-1.0``), containing the source files of the package.
 The name and version MUST match the metadata stored in the file.
-This directory must also contain a ``pyproject.toml`` in the format defined in :ref:`declaring-build-dependencies`, and a ``PKG-INFO`` file containing metadata in the format described in the :ref:`core-metadata` specification.
+This directory must also contain a :file:`pyproject.toml` in the format defined in :ref:`declaring-build-dependencies`, and a ``PKG-INFO`` file containing metadata in the format described in the :ref:`core-metadata` specification.
 The metadata MUST conform to at least version 2.2 of the metadata specification.